LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

     style="width: 80%; height: auto; border-radius: 16px;">
 </div>

-Back to the math: since we typically prefer working in log-space for numerical stability, we can write the log-likelihood of a set of samples $$ \mathcal{Z} $$ from the transformed distribution as:
+Back to the math: since we typically prefer working in log-space for numerical stability, we can write the log-likelihood of a set of samples $$\mathcal{Z}$$ from the transformed distribution as:

 $$
 \begin{align}